fleetdm/fleet-gitops/README.md

 This is the starter repository for using [Fleet](https://fleetdm.com) with a GitOps workflow.

-> For GitOps workflow documentation, run `fleetctl gitops --help` from fleetctl.
+> Calling 'fleetctl gitops' directly is only recommended for experienced users.
+For documentation, run `fleetctl gitops --help`.

 ## How to set up your GitOps workflow: